Skip to Content

 Leftover ganache can last in the fridge for up to a month.
 I have an entire shelf in my fridge door dedicated to ganache bottles.

-To reuse it, just pop the bottle into the microwave and reheat in 15 second intervals until it’s the right consistency.
+To reuse it, just pop the bottle into the microwave and reheat it in 15-second intervals until it’s the right consistency.

 While we all love techniques that make baking easier and faster, you have to be careful when it comes to ganache drips.